Cincinnati Bus Station: Current station

 In 2021, Greyhound was sold to FlixMobility, the owner of Flixbus.
 However, this did not include any bus stations and later that year, the downtown Greyhound station was sold to Chavez Properties for $4.25 million with the intention of redeveloping the site.
-As a result, Barons Bus Lines announced in late October 2022 that it would moved its operations to Arlington Heights the next month.
+As a result, Barons Bus Lines announced in late October 2022 that it would move its operations to Arlington Heights the next month.
 On November 1, both Barons and Greyhound commenced services at the new Galbraith Road station, allowing the downtown station site to be redeveloped.
-The trailer ticket office is intended to be temporary, until a permanent structure can be built.
-However, the current facility lacks the amenities of the former station, and is located in an area which is difficult to access without a car.
+A temporary trailer ticket office was originally constructed, until a permanent structure could be built.
+At the time, the facility lacked the amenities of the former station.
+It also is located in an area which is difficult to access without a car.
 This was somewhat alleviated on August 13, 2023, when the Route 43 Metro bus was extended to serve the station.

 On September 1, 2023, Chavez Properties applied for a permit to demolish the 1977 station.
 Despite a dispute over whether the proposal for a parking lot violated city zoning, demolition was allowed to proceed.